ve7ggh/CW-USB-Adapter-1.1/README.md

 An open-source USB CW paddle interface based on the Microchip ATSAMD21E18A microcontroller.

-The VE7GGH CW USB Adapter converts a standard Morse code paddle or straight key into a USB Human Interface Device (HID) keyboard, allowing it to work with a wide variety of amateur radio applications, Morse code trainers, and operating systems without requiring proprietary drivers.
+The adapter converts a standard Morse code paddle or straight key into a USB Human Interface Device (HID) keyboard, allowing it to work with a wide variety of amateur radio applications, Morse code trainers, and operating systems without requiring proprietary drivers.

 This project is a complete open-source hardware and software design, including custom hardware, open-source firmware, a modified UF2 bootloader, manufacturing files, and documentation.